tutorcruncher/tc-api-docs/pages/tenders/tender-object.md

 ### Tender Object

-Tender object contains the contractor that has applied, the service the contractor applied for tenders found, their message and the tenders status on your TutorCruncher account.
+Tender object contains the `contractor` that has applied, the `service` the contractor applied for, the contractors `description` and the tenders `status`.